 No one product will address all adult smokers’ or nicotine users’ individual preferences.
 Clearly, a range of alternatives is key to helping adult smokers who don’t quit to move away from cigarettes.

-At PMI, we have added a new category to our range of smoke free products: oral smokeless products.
+At PMI, we have added a new category to our range of smoke-free products: oral smokeless products.
 One example from this category is our nicotine pouches commercialized under the Shiro brand.
 These pouches are tobacco-free products containing a powder consisting of nicotine and other ingredients.
 The pouch should be placed between the gum and upper lip.
 Nicotine pouches are smoke-free products that, by design, do not burn tobacco and create no aerosol or smoke at all.

 The high purity, pharmaceutical grade nicotine in the pouches is extracted into the saliva and is absorbed mainly via the mucous membranes in the mouth before entering the blood stream.
 Some nicotine can also reach the gastrointestinal tract if the saliva is swallowed.

 Importantly, while both nicotine pouches and cigarettes aim at providing a comparable nicotine experience, the adult user experience cannot be compared as the products work quite differently from one another and the absorption of nicotine is radically different.
-On the other hand, the lack of combustion and the nicotine delivery route contribute to the pouches’ reduced risk profile compared to cigarettes.
+On the other hand, the lack of combustion and the nicotine delivery route contribute to the pouches’ reduced-risk profile compared with cigarettes.
 The population impact of these products depends on their acceptance by adults who smoke, as was demonstrated in the Nordics in the case of snus and nicotine pouches.

 While these nicotine pouches are among the latest products to be added to our smoke-free product portfolio, there is already clear empirical evidence showing that oral products can have a strong potential to replace cigarettes for existing adult smokers and have a positive impact on public health.
 To support further assessments on these products, priority lists of toxicants have been developed by multiple authorities.*